lucendio/lecture-devops-code/tutorials-solutions/08_familiarize-with-kubernetes/README.md

 ```
 *__NOTE:__ the response is supposed to be a JSON*

-To eventually make the application available from outside of the cluster, write an `Ingress` configuration
+To eventually make the application available from outside the cluster, write an `Ingress` configuration
-pointing to the `Service` you just created.
+pointing to the `Service` that you just created.
 Enable TLS termination.

 *__NOTE:__ `Ingress` requires FQDNs.
 To get IP-based FQNDs one can either adjust `/etc/hosts` or utilize
 [nip.io](https://nip.io).
 The IP of you Kubernetes single node cluster can be determined with the
-command`minikube ip`*
+command `minikube ip`*

 ```bash
 kubectl apply -n ${NS_NAME} --file ./ingress.yaml